The Mind of a Business Leader … Alan Mulally’s mind map of One Ford

-I remember former Ford CEO Alan Mulally being interview by Fortune magazine back in 2009.
-The interview caught a glimpse of his notebook and was intrigued.
+I remember former Ford CEO Alan Mulally being interviewed by Fortune magazine back in 2009.
+The interviewer caught a glimpse of his notebook and was intrigued.
 He asked if he could publish one page as a way of demonstrating the “systems thinking” of a leader, addressing the complexities and potential connectivity of a large corporation.

 When Mulally took over as CEO in 2006, Ford was in tough shape.
 It had lost a whopping 25% of its market share since 1990.
 The company held a huge portfolio of brands including Jaguar, Land Rover, Aston Martin, and Volvo.
 But none of these brands was faring well, and each required major capital infusions to compete.
 Ford’s cycle time for the development of new automobiles lagged Japanese automakers by months.
 Adding to Mulally’s woes were labor costs as high as $76/hour within Ford’s unionized workforce, making the company’s operating margins uncompetitive at home and overseas.

 Mulally’s solution to restore a leadership position to the company was laid out in a plan he called ‘One Ford.’
 While on its face the title may not scream ‘innovation,’ One Ford integrated all the components that are necessary in any major enterprise-wide innovation effort.
 This type of integration is sometimes called a ‘sponsor spine.’
 It depends not only on visionary thinking and new products, but the ability of an entire enterprise to propel new thinking from team to team, function to function, and partner to partner.